EdgarMzpn/Autonomus-Lifter-Robot-System/README.md

 [Testing your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)

 I've experimented issues to connect SSH with Tec's network, so I recommend you to connect using a hotspot (For me it worked with the cellphone) just when you clone the repository and or push changes.
+If you mannage to solve this issue let us know how

 Useful commands